thesmith1/midi_zonifier/README.md

 In order to run the Zonifier you must compile it.
 The application is written in C++ and based on the JUCE framework.
 In addition to that, some dependency library is needed:
  - [Aubio](https://aubio.org/), compiled with support for FFTW3 and double precision.

+ **Caution:** the application is still in development, many bugs are still to be found.

 ## Features
 - Implement keyboard zones at software level, with any number of zones per configuration